Skip to content

 • Tracks which sites you visit for "personalization"

 The VPN encrypts your traffic from external observers, but the browser is inside the tunnel with you.
 It sees everything, VPN or not.
+This is the same problem with Incognito mode — the protection sounds good but doesn't address the real threat.
 This makes browser VPNs fundamentally different from system-level VPNs, which sit between all applications and the network.

 The "Free" VPN Trap